What to know

 If you have questions, contact:

-- Massage and Body Art Plan Review application
+Submit the Body Art Plan Review application to the Health Department.

 - Copy of your plans